 - Sugar (this is optional)

-Indian Chai (also known as doodh patti – milk tea, in Pakistan) is made with just milk and black tea.
+Also known as doodh patti it is made with just milk and black tea.
 There are no spices added to this easy chai recipe.
 Masala Chai on the other hand is full of spices such as cinnamon, cardamom, ginger and fennel seeds.

 We start by bringing milk to a gentle boil, and then add the black tea leaves and sugar.
 Keeping the heat gentle, boil the chai for about 5 minutes while continuously ladling it so that tea cooks properly and develops this gorgeous caramel color.
 And that's about it.
 Easy peasy!!!